Identifying and Closing UX Gaps in Travel Platforms by Terrell MortonIdentifying and Closing UX Gaps in Travel Platforms by Terrell Morton

 Implementing Customization to the Current Filter Component

-Current Booking.com Search Result Page
+Current Booking.com Search Result page

-Current Booking.com Search Result Page
+Current Booking.com Search Result page

 Expanded Interactive Map View

-Early layout wireframing for Search Results page
+Early wireframing for dual-page layout

-Early layout wireframing for Search Results page
+Early wireframing for dual-page layout

 The outcome is an integrated browsing experience that eliminates page transitions, delivering a cohesive dual-pane interface where users can explore properties and their locations simultaneously.